tengstrand/lein-polylith/readme.md

 A build performs these steps:
 1. checks for circular dependencies and quit if found.
 2. calculates what components and bases to build based on what has changed since the last successful build.
-3. calls *sync-deps* and makes sure that all dependencies in project.clj files are in sync.
+3. calls *sync* and makes sure that all dependencies in project.clj files are in sync.
 4. AOT compile changed components, bases and systems to check that they compile against the interfaces.
 5. runs tests for all bases and components that have been affected by the changes.
 6. executes build.sh for all changed systems.